aridjayarecipes/cutesrecipes.web.app/content/post/1847-easiest-way-to-make-super-quick-homemade-baked-brown-sugar-soy-sauce-pink-salmon-fillets.md

 1. Take 1 tsp honey(I use raw organic honey)
 1. Prepare 1 tsp butter
 1. Make ready  Lemon pepper
-1. Prepare  Lawry's Casero Total seasoning
+1. Prepare  Lawry&#39;s Casero Total seasoning

 Make the glaze: In a small bowl, stir brown sugar, olive oil, soy sauce, lemon juice, and white wine until the sugar has dissolved.
-I've looked at recipes for how to bake, sear, or broil the fillets, but they're Usually I like to add a little soy sauce, a little honey or brown sugar, some gochujang, maybe some oyster sauce.
+I&#39;ve looked at recipes for how to bake, sear, or broil the fillets, but they&#39;re Usually I like to add a little soy sauce, a little honey or brown sugar, some gochujang, maybe some oyster sauce.
 Sometimes I like to just leave the fillet.
 Whisk together the brown sugar and Dijon mustard in a small bowl; spoon mixture evenly onto top of salmon fillets.

 <!--inarticleads2-->